Eastern Montana History

 Another thing that Eastern Montana Ranches and Eastern Montana land don’t get enough credit for is the wildlife resources.
 There are hunters that would still like to keep this secret.
 In fact, a number of them come out and hunt it and then they contact us to buy an Eastern Montana ranch.
 First of all, you have incredible upland bird populations in Eastern Montana.
 Grouse and pheasant are in very good numbers.
 Maybe, not to the point of South Dakota on pheasants but not far behind and the hunting crowds are a lot less.
 You have good public access and if you ask nicely you will usually find access to private bird hunting land.
 Make sure and take care of the land and the people that are allowing you to do it.
 They are very kind.
 I encourage Eastern Montana ranchers to create that additional revenue to support their farm or land but many view it as neighborly to allow someone to take a bird.

 Antelope hunting is also very good on the prairie lands of Eastern Montana.
-There is also good populations of turkeys with what appears to be an improving population.
-They have the land, food and water to continue to prosper.
+There are also good populations of turkeys with what appears to be an improving population.
+They have the land, food, and water to continue to prosper.
 There are also pockets of heavy timber in Eastern Montana that hold good populations of Elk.
 You just have to know where to look.

 Eastern Montana Ranches and Oil